 Effective attic insulation reduces the need to use an attic fan to cool the house.
-The insulation is designed to buffer a cool living space against searing hot attic temperatures or to buffer a warm living space against a cold attic.
+The insulation is designed to buffer a cool living space against searing hot attic temperatures or a warm living space against a cold attic.
 So, if your home’s attic is well insulated, you may not feel much of a difference by having an attic fan.

 Attic fans can keep an attic well-ventilated, preventing the growth of mold and mildew.

 As long as the outdoor temperature is lower than the indoor temperature, a whole house fan will help to cool down the home.
 Whole house fans can be used to offset the usage of energy-hungry central air conditioning units.
-Researchers at Iowa State University estimated that a whole house fan uses about 33-percent as much power as does a central air conditioner.
+Researchers at Iowa State University estimated that a whole house fan uses about 33-percent as much power as a central air conditioner.
 That’s based on a 2-1/2 ton air conditioner and $0.06 kWh cost.

 Best for Cooling and Venting Ability: Tied

 A whole house fan generally will cool the home better because it actually moves the air within the house.
-A whole house fan disperses hot air that has collected in the upper regions of your home.
-Plus, a whole house fan creates gentle air movement.
-It’s not as pronounced as a room fan, but it can be felt.
+It disperses hot air that has collected in the upper regions of your home and creates gentle air movement.
+A whole house fan is not as pronounced as a room fan, but it can be felt.

 Attic fans that mount behind existing gable vents can be installed in little time, as long as there is an existing power source in the attic.
-Powered roof vents are more difficult to install because a hole must be made in the roof and because the exterior side of the fan must be integrated into the shingles.
+Powered roof vents are more difficult to install.
+These vents require a hole made in the roof, plus the exterior side of the fan integrated into the shingles.